Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF algorithms

-To faciliate comparison of algorithms, in Sec.~\ref{sec:bcd} we introduce an ``Alternating Poisson Regression'' framework for fitting Poisson NMF that includes both EM and CD as special cases.
-Next we describe the algorithms we have implemented, drawing on recent work \citep{ang-2019, hien-2020, ccd, scd} and our own experimentation.
-See \cite{hien-2020} for a more comprehensive review of Poisson NMF methods.
+To facilitate comparisons of different algorithms for solving \eqref{eq:problem}, in the next section we introduce an ``Alternating Poisson Regression'' framework for solving \eqref{eq:problem}, then we describe the algorithms we have implemented, drawing on recent work and our own experimentation.
+See also \cite{hien-2020} for a detailed comparison of Poisson NMF algorithms.